alexlawrence/declarative/README.md

 ###Examples

-While mapping one single custom type as in the above example might not be too attractive have a look at the following examples:
+While mapping one single custom type as in the above example might not look too useful have a look at the following examples:

 #####Mapping jQueryUI types